TonyBardo/teaching-materials/graduate-quant/README.md

 # 🎓 Graduate Quantitative Methods

-Welcome to the companion repository for Graduate Quantitative Methods, a course designed for students with a solid foundation in statistics and data management.
-This course focuses on advanced modeling techniques, applied learning using real-world data, and rigorous independent projects using the General Social Survey (GSS) and self-selected datasets.
+Welcome to the companion repository for Graduate Quantitative Methods, a project-based course where theory meets application.
+This course is designed for students ready to move beyond basic stats and explore advanced modeling with real-world social survey data.
+Through structured lectures, hands-on coding in Stata, and scaffolded assignments, students will build the skills necessary to conduct original research, produce journal-quality tables, and present professional-level findings.

+### 🎯 Who Should Use This Repo

-🎯 Audience: Graduate students in sociology, public health, political science, and other social sciences; educators designing advanced quantitative courses.
+**Graduate students** in sociology, public health, political science, and other social sciences — particularly those planning to publish or present quantitative research.

+**Educators** teaching applied quantitative methods, especially those incorporating generalized linear models (GLMs), survey data, or reproducible workflows.

 ---